himanshu-dandle/faiss_rag_gcp/README.md

 1. FAISS stores vector embeddings of documents.
 2. User queries are converted into embeddings using OpenAI embeddings.
 3. FAISS performs a nearest-neighbor search to find the closest documents.
+4. GPT-4 takes the retrieved documents and generates a final contextual answer.
-4. The API returns the most relevant documents based on similarity scores.
+5. The API returns both the retrieved documents & GPT-4’s response.

 **Next Steps & Enhancements**
-1. Integrate an LLM (e.g., GPT-4) to generate contextual answers.
+1. Optimize FAISS indexing for faster retrieval (HNSW, PQ compression).
+2. Use Hybrid Search (FAISS + BM25) to improve relevance.
+3. Integrate LangChain Agents for multi-step reasoning over retrieved docs..
-2. Use Google’s Vertex AI Matching Engine for a more scalable solution.
+4. Deploy on Vertex AI Matching Engine for enterprise-scale retrieval.
-3. Build a UI using Streamlit or Gradio for an interactive chatbot.
+5. Build a UI using Streamlit or Gradio for an interactive chatbot.

 Author: Himanshu Dandle
 GitHub: https://github.com/himanshu-dandle